 });

-In Chapter 4, instead of hardcoding a user object, we will actually retrieve data for a user object from the database.
+In Chapter 4, instead of hardcoding a user object, we will actually retrieve data from the database.

-After we connect API to database, the basic data flow (request and response cycles) will look like this:
+server to a MongoDB database, the basic data flow (key request-response cycles) will look like this:

 In addition to connecting a database, you will learn about the testing framework called Jest:

-We will discuss when and why you should write tests for your code.
+We will discuss when and why you would write tests for your code.

 We will create a new page called YourSettings